What is the cost of moving?

 It’s not just a deposit you need to budget for when buying a house – there are lots of other costs to factor in.

-In this guide, we run through the additional costs you need to meet when you buy your first property, including mortgage fees, solicitor charges, and dreaded stamp duty.
+In this guide, we run through the additional costs you need to meet when you buy your property, including mortgage fees, solicitor charges, and stamp duty.

 The cost of moving – What mortgage costs will I pay?

 Arrangement fees: Many mortgages come with arrangement fees and other charges for setting up the loan, the average is around £1,500.

 You can get deals without these fees but it may affect the interest rate you pay.

 If you don’t have the money to pay an arrangement fee upfront you can usually add it onto your mortgage loan – but you will pay interest on it.